ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 This is also a rare case where because so many C implementations were shipping `typeof`, with that exact spelling and near-identical semantics, the Committee felt okay with taking the name `typeof` directly.
 This was not without spirited debate, but the overall consensus was that - for once - implementations held their ground and carried water over this implementation extension for this exact day, so it's in.

 While we were here, we also got to put a version of this directly applicable to the Linux Kernel in this called `remove_quals(...)`.
 It works exactly like `typeof(...)` but it strips out qualifiers like `_Atomic` and `const` and friends.
 This feature came directly from [observing people doing worse-than-unholy things](https://gcc.gnu.org/pipermail/gcc/2020-November/234162.html) in macros just to strip out qualifiers.
-Further in the thread and in tangential discussion on different places, the macro crimes committedto do `UNQUALIFIED_TYPE(...)` were some of the worst I'd ever had to see, even if I think they're amazingly brilliant.
+Further in the thread and in tangential discussion on different places, the macro crimes committed to do `UNQUALIFIED_TYPE(...)` were some of the worst I'd ever had to see.
+(Even if I do think they're amazingly brilliant.)
 Unfortunately, said macro crimes did not work across implementations (not even GCC and Clang agreed on how to choke on the preprocessing and deep-language sins being committed), and so it was deemed better to just pick up the existing practice and give the Linux folk a break.